Create first-party audience segments

 - Click Inventory Audience New audience segment.

-Using a descriptive name makes it easier to find a segment when targeting line items.
+A descriptive segment name is easier to find when targeting line items.
 We recommend establishing a canonical naming system for audience segments that explains a segment's purpose and origin.

 - Set the segment's status: